Surge protector: Transient voltage suppression diode

 The TVS diodes shown here are able to handle 1.5 kW of peak power for a short period.

 A transient-voltage-suppression diode (TVS diode) is a type of avalanche diode which can limit voltage spikes.
 These components provide the fastest limiting action of protective components (theoretically in picoseconds), but have a relatively low energy-absorbing capability.
-Voltages can be clamped to less than twice the normal operation voltage.
-If current impulses remain within the device ratings, life expectancy is exceptionally long.
-If component ratings are exceeded, the diode may fail as a permanent short circuit; protection may remain, but normal circuit operation is terminated in the case of low-power signal lines.
+Voltages can be clamped to less than twice the normal operating voltage.
+If their specified energy-absorbing ratings are not exceeded, the life expectancy of these diodes is exceptionally long.
+If component ratings are exceeded, the diode may fail as a permanent short circuit, which typically interferes with normal operation of the protected circuit.

-Due to their relatively limited current capacity, TVS diodes are often restricted to circuits with smaller current spikes.
-TVS diodes are also used where spikes occur significantly more often than once a year, since this type of component will not degrade when used within its ratings.
-A unique type of TVS diode (trade names Transzorb or Transil) contains reversed paired series avalanche diodes for bi-polar operation.

-TVS diodes are often used in high-speed but low-power circuits, such as occur in data communications.
+TVS diodes are often used in high-speed but low-power circuits, such as those used for data communications.
 These devices can be paired in series with another diode to provide low capacitance as required in communication circuits.
+A bipolar TVS diode contains reverse-paired series avalanche diodes for bipolar operation.